bugcrowd/templates/submissions/description/sensitive_data_exposure/mixed_content/template.md

-# Sensitive Data Exposure via Mixed Content

-## Overview of the Vulnerability

 Mixed content is when a page is loaded over a HTTPS connection but the application pulls content using a mix of HTTP and HTTPS, leaving the page susceptible to sniffing and Person-in-The-Middle (PiTM) attacks.
 This application discloses sensitive data via mixed content, enabling an attacker to collect sensitive metadata to escalate privileges or launch phishing campaigns on targeted users.

 ## Business Impact